How to install mac login

 1. Click “OK” when a pop-up window appears to allow the use of location information.

-2. Open System Preferences > Security and Privacy > Privacy > Location Services.
+2. Open System Settings > Privacy and Security > Privacy > Location Services.

-If “PortalPreloginAgent” is checked, the setting is complete.
+If the toggle button for “PortalPreloginAgent” is turned on, the configuration is complete.

-If you do not see the above pop-up, such as during reinstallation, check the “PortalPreloginAgent” checkbox after reboot.
+If you do not see the above pop-up, such as during reinstallation, turn on “PortalPreloginAgent” after reboot.

 3. Click “Allow” when the notification permission pop-up appears.

-4. Open System Preferences > Notifications > PortalPreloginAgent and if it is set as follows, you are done.
+4. Open System Settings > Notifications > PortalPreloginAgent and if it is set as follows, you are done.

-If you do not see the above pop-up, for example when reinstalling, please go to System Preferences > Notifications and configure your settings.
+If you do not see the above pop-up, for example when reinstalling, please go to System Settings > Notifications and configure your settings.

-Security and privacy settings are required for each operating system to use the Mac login service.
+Privacy and Security settings are required for each operating system to use the Mac login service.

-Please see below for information on security and privacy settings.
+Please see below for information on Privacy and Security settings.

-The following settings are required for security and privacy
+The following settings are required for Privacy and Security

 Already set up in Location and Notification settings.